Health and Safety

 Ticks and Lyme Disease

 In recent years there has been increasing media attention in regards to Lyme disease-bearing ticks moving into Canada from Southern climates.
-Currently, there are some areas in Southern Ontario that now have populations of a species called the Blacklegged Tick.
-A link to a map showing these areas can be found below.
-While many species of ticks are native to Ontario this particular species is the only one to date that has been shown to carry Lyme disease.
+Currently, there are some areas in Southern Ontario that now have established populations of a species called the Blacklegged Tick.
+A link to the Public Health of Ontario map showing these areas can be found below.
+While many species of ticks are native to Ontario this particular species is the only one to date that has been shown to carry the bacteria that can cause Lyme disease.

 For more information regarding Ticks and Lyme Disease in Ontario please visit the Government of Ontario information page.

 Students and teachers spend significant time outdoors during their ALIVE Outdoors experience.
 We strongly recommend that every individual is prepared to be outdoors by following the packing list for their program.
 Specifically, students and faculty are required to have waterproof sunblock rated to at least SPF 30, a hat with brim, and a long sleeved shirt.
 In addition, we ask that you help us by sharing the importance of applying and reapplying sunblock throughout the day with your son or daughter.

 Some ALIVE programs allow students to participate in water-based activities and supervised swimming.
 If your student’s program has water activities you will have been informed in our letter to parents.
 Our water supervision policies vary depending on the type of activity and the type of location.
 As an example, below is a summary of our swimming policies for multi-day canoe trips.
 We work diligently to use the most current best practices, qualifications, and research to inform our swimming supervision and water-based risk management.